jhgilbert/succeeding-rainbow/README.md

 source ~/.zshrc
 ```

-Your progress banner defaults to "😩", since you have made no progress.
-Sad.

 ### Complete a task

 To request a task, run `sr-task`.
 You'll get a fitness task and a stretching task.
 Once you've completed them, type `done`, and you'll be rewarded with a new color block in your progress banner.

-If you don't like the tasks or the length of the banner, you can always change them, then re-run the installation commands above.
+If you don't like the tasks, you can always change them in `src/task.ts`, then re-run `npm run build`.

 Complete the full 25-item banner, and you'll get a trophy!